 Hero Antagonist: Dave qualifies without knowing it.
 While he actively helps Danielle and Vince, he honestly thought he'd be helping "the accident kid."

 I Just Want to Be Normal: During the first season (and some parts of the second season), she frequently complains about her powers and wishes she never had them.
 Despite the trouble they get her into and the people hunting her down because of them, she grows to enjoy her powers.
-She even keeps them at the end of the series when given a chance to be normal.
+She even keeps them at the end of the series when given a chance to be normal, at least according to the lead actress.

 Imagine Spot: Alex has a bunch, especially in the early seasons.